Mindfulness in the Mountains

 - Areas closed to campfires are shown in the Sawtooth Wilderness Regulations Map.

-- Learn more HERE.
+- Learn more about wilderness restrictions HERE.

 Know How to Go in the Woods